abhishekghoshh/ds-algo-cp-problems/docs/linkedlist/ReorderList.md

         // manipulate the pointers as per the question dfs(next, head);
     }

+    // this recursion call is to mimic the stack behavior
+    // we are carrying the head and when the next is null, then only we will return head
+    // return value will be the current head
+    // next.next = nextHead.next;
+    // nextHead.next = next;
+    // now next.next will be the new next head which we will return
-    private static Node dfs(Node next, Node head) {
+    // which will be used by the previous recursion call private static Node dfs(Node next, Node head) {
         if (null == next) return head;
         Node nextHead = dfs(next.next, head);